 Each patient seeking assisted reproduction has a unique set of circumstances that affects the outcome of treatment.
 Particularly challenging are those patients with pre-existing medical conditions or those receiving medical therapies that may impact the safety and success of their IVF treatments. ...

 Intra-uterine insemination (IUI) is a widely used fertility treatment for couples with unexplained and male subfertility.
-Although it is less invasive and less expensive than l other treatment options such as in vitro fertilization, several factors affect its outcome.
-In addition, IUI remains ...
+Although it is less invasive and less expensive as athan several other treatment options, than in vitro fertilization, severalsome points about the factors affecting its ...

 August 27, 2009